I wonder how many of the declarations of love carved on the beechwood tree trunks, still hold true today?

 Sharpenhoe Clappers is located in Bedfordshire to the north of London, in the parish of Streatley, sandwiched between the urban sprawls of Bedford, Dunstable, Luton and alongside the MI motorway.
 It is an oasis of big skies, wildflowers and a sense of calm.

 Classic Chilterns chalk escarpment, you could not find a better example.
 Protected as a Scheduled Ancient Monument for its prehistoric and medieval features, that this would not however, be obvious if you visited; no interpretation and only a concrete obelisk to commemorate a local family and their sons who died in the First World War.
 There are numerous way-marked medium and long-distance trails criss-crossing the site, but they offer no clues either.
 Yet, such a prime topographical site could not have gone unused by the locals?
 The clues then, are in the name: Sharpenhoe Clappers.

-As I approached the site from the carpark, full of wagging tails and expectation, I decided to walk away from the hilltop and approach from the other side to get a sense of the lay of the land.
+As I approached the site from the carpark, wagging tails and expectation, I decided to walk away from the hilltop and approach from the other side to get a sense of the lay of the land.
 To the south, the view of the hillfort is not as dramatic as the northern side where you can really appreciate the strategic position of this Iron Age promontory hillfort, now fringed by a ring of beechwoods, like a pudding-bowl haircut.
 Of the Clappers, I found no evidence.